po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 Here is where we add a bit of interactivity to our script.
 With the use of the `select` command, we prompt the user for "Yes" or "No" input on the command line; when they answer, the response will be stored in a variable called `result`.

 Once we answer the prompt, we use the `do` command to continue the functionality.
-We check to see if we said "Yes" to cleaning our repo and if so, we actually execute the command as if we were typing it out ourselves on the command line.
+We check to see if we said "Yes" to cleaning our repo and if so, we execute the command as if we were typing it out on the command line.
 If we don't say "Yes," or the command finishes, we use the `break` command to exit our `do` loop and then use `done` to signify the end of that set of functionality.

+### Add an Alias and Test the Script

-That's all there is to this script, so let's give it a test.
-Since this one needs to be executed within the context of a Git repository, it'll be easier if we set up the alias first.
+That's all there is to this script, so let's test it!
+This script needs to be executed within the context of a Git repository, so it'll be easier if we set up an alias first.
 If you need to adjust the permissions on your file, do so now by running the following command on the command line:

 ```sh
 chmod +x ./git-file-cleanup.sh